-The original version of Non-Standard Errors contains the results of the analysis outlined in the pre-analysis plan.
+The original version of the paper-NSEs-contains results of the analysis outlined in the PAP.
 This original version is available as Tinbergen Institute Discussion Paper TI 2021-102/IV.
-Most tables and figures have not changed.34 notoriously sensitive to extreme outliers, which turn out to be a feature of the #finap sample (see footnote 21 or Figure 1).
-Quantile regressions are robust to the presence of extreme outliers and are, therefore, more appropriate for the analysis of our sample.
+Most tables and figures have not changed.34

+The tables that have changed are Tables 3 and 4 in the original version.
+The reason is that these are the only two regression tables.
+In the original version, we estimate a heteroskedasticity model using OLS.
+The dependent variable is log squared error.
+However, OLS estimates are notoriously sensitive to extreme outliers, which turn out to be a feature of the #finap sample (see footnote 21 or Figure 1).
+Quantile regressions are robust to the presence of extreme outliers and are therefore more appropriate for the analysis of our sample.
 Moreover, they model the entire distribution instead of just a conditional mean (as emphasized in the introduction).
-In the remainder, we compare results across the two tables in the original version and the current version to reconcile previous findings with current ones.35
+In the remainder of this appendix, we compare results across the two tables in the original version and the current version to reconcile previous with current findings.35